Battle of Britain Day: German strategy

-On the afternoon of 14 September, Hitler and his command held a conference at the Reich Chancellery in Berlin to discuss the future direction of the war.
-Göring was not present; he was inspecting Luftwaffe units in Belgium.
-Erhard Milch replaced him.
-Hitler praised the attacks which had caused heavy damage to the RAF and London.
-He blamed the failure to achieve more decisive results on the weather.
-Nevertheless, it was clear to Hitler that victory had still not been attained by the Luftwaffe.
-Under those circumstances, Operation Sea Lion could not take place.
-Großadmiral Erich Raeder, commander-in-chief of the Kriegsmarine, agreed.
-He argued that Sea Lion should only be carried out as a last resort regardless of gaining air superiority.
+On 14 September, Hitler and his command met to discuss the proposed invasion of England.
+Reichsmarschall Hermann Göring, the commander of the Luftwaffe, was not present at the meeting; he was inspecting Luftwaffe units in France.
+A subordinate, Generalfeldmarschall Erhard Milch, replaced him.
+Hitler praised the attacks which had caused heavy damage to the RAF and London, noting they may have been more effective had there been better weather.
+Nevertheless, he dismissed over-optimistic reports from the Oberkommando der Luftwaffe (OKL or High Command of the Air Force), particularly the Chief of the Luftwaffe general staff, General der Flieger Hans Jeschonnek, who asserted the RAF was on its last legs.
+The Luftwaffe did not have air superiority and due to this, Operation Sea Lion could not proceed for the time being.
+Großadmiral Erich Raeder, commander-in-chief of the Kriegsmarine, agreed and argued the invasion was a last resort regardless of gaining air superiority.